NaN-tic/sphinxcontrib-inheritance/doc/index.rst

 the **position** which indicates how the current text will be included in the base document.
 Possible positions accepted by the extension are:

-* *after* which adds the supplied node after the referenced one
+* *after* which adds the supplied content after the referenced node
-* *before* which adds the supplied node before the referenced one
+* *before* which adds the supplied content before the referenced node
-* *replace* which replaces the referenced node with the text provided.
+* *replace* (not implemented yet) which replaces the referenced node with the supplied content.
+* *inside* which append the supplied content to the referenced node's content

 The second parameter references the **inherited source file** where is the referenced node and the file should have the '.rst' extension removed.